jdsoteldo/design-patterns/creational_patterns/builder/intro.md

 - Builder Interface: Define an interface (or abstract class) with methods for setting each option (e.g., set_vehicle_type, set_delivery_speed, add_additional_service).
 - Concrete Builders: Create separate builders for different types of deliveries (e.g., TruckDeliveryBuilder, ExpressDeliveryBuilder).
 Each builder implements the interface and provides specific implementations for setting the options.
 - Director: A director class orchestrates the building process.
-It uses a builder object to construct the final delivery object step by step.
+It uses a builder object to construct the final delivery object step by step. (optional)
 - Product: This is the final custom delivery object, which is created by the director using the builder.

 ### Benefits